perfectyorg/perfecty-push/docs/v1_design.md

 - Unified JS SDK

 ## Architecture

-Internal quality in Software Development is cheaper in the long run [[1]](https://martinfowler.com/articles/is-quality-worth-cost.html).
-This means that a high effort will be put in having a good foundation for the project, so that it's possible to iterate faster, cheaper and safer.
-Apart from the CISQ quality model, the project should embrace:

-- Unit Testing
-- Continuous Integration/Deployment
-- Metrics
-- Refactoring

 In this Go project there are two possible paths, which will be tried both, in phases: